-So American street wear brand Supreme just collaborated with Louis Vuitton on the latter’s Fall/Winter 2017 menswear collection and almost everyone on the internet was talking about it.
-Mostly gushed about how it’s a dream come true or a match made in heaven.
-Skateboarders the world over are obviously gobsmacked in love with the collection but really, there is nothing supreme about Supreme’s collaboration with Louis Vuitton.
+So American street wear brand Supreme just collaborated with Louis Vuitton on the latter’s Fall/Winter 2017 menswear collection and almost everyone in fashion is abuzz over it.
+Most gushed about how it’s a dream come true or a match made in heaven and skateboarders the world over are obviously gobsmacked in love with the collection but really, there is nothing supreme about Supreme’s collaboration with Louis Vuitton.
 Why?

 If anything these dudes will queue for hours and days to buy the collection even if it will cost them

-hundreds or thousands more a hand and a leg for Supreme’s logo to be embossed on a Louis Vuitton Epi leather wallet or Keepall bag.
+hundreds or thousands more a hand or leg for Supreme’s logo to be embossed on a Louis Vuitton Epi leather wallet or say Keepall bag.
 From a business point of view it makes perfect sense but design-wise, there’s nothing really supreme about it.
+It’s just branding.

 Images & Video: Louis Vuitton